Censorship in the Ancien Régime: History of prior censorship

 Richelieu was the first to appoint experts assigned to this task by the edict of 1629.
 After the Fronde, Colbert created a direction of the Bookstore, responsible for ensuring the granting of permissions and privileges now mandatory for all impressions made in France.

 In 1701, Abbe Bignon, in charge of the bookstore business, promulgated a regulation of publishing in France which, modified in 1723 for Paris and generalized in 1744, remained in force until the French Revolution.
 Every manuscript must obtain the approval of a censor to obtain the editing privilege.
 Some manuscripts were however edited secretly under false address.
-This was the case of the Philosophical Letters of Voltaire or Émile, or De l'éducation de Rousseau.
+This was the case of the Philosophical Letters of Voltaire or Émile, or On Education by Rousseau.
 But most authors wishing to avoid censorship were publishing their books abroad: London, Amsterdam, Frankfurt, Basel, Geneva.
 The regulation stipulated that books could cross the border only by certain cities and after examination.
 But there was no provision to suppress smuggling.